Skip to content

 Getting help in the courtroom

-• tell you how the court process works
+• explain your rights and how the court process works

 Check the table below to see if you qualify for duty counsel services.